 How long is a FGASA course?

-The Bushwise Professional Field Guide course, our flagship course that allows you to earn your FGASA NQF2 qualification, is offered at either 23 or 50 weeks.
+The Bushwise Professional Field Guide course, our flagship course, allows you to earn your FGASA Nature Site Guide NQF2 qualification (formerly Apprentice Field Guide or Level 1) in 23 or 50 weeks.
 Our 60-day field guide course is a condensed version of our longer program, where you can also earn your FGASA NQF2 qualification.

 We also offer our Nature Enthusiast online course where you can get your FGASA Nature Enthusiast certificate.
 The list doesn’t stop there – we have numerous FGASA courses to choose from to fit your schedule and goals.

 All of our courses come with additional certifications through Bushwise Field Guides, to add extra accomplishments to your CV alongside your FGASA certifications.

 What does FGASA stand for?